Google’s New Anti Web-spam Algorithm- Time To Reward Quality Sites

 Cloaking: To show different URL or content to users and search engines

-Duplicate Content: Simple COPY & PASTE.
+Duplicate Content: Simple

 White Hat SEOs too doesn’t like these black hat SEO techniques because they are really turning the web in to a mess and to demolish such fraudulent tactics Google updated its search algorithm.
 Mr. Matt Cutts, the head of Google’s Web-spam team said that